Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 1. Call the [`torch.Tensor.to_sparse`](https://pytorch.org/docs/stable/generated/torch.Tensor.to_sparse.html) on an existing `Tensor` (or any of the `to_sparse_*` format-specific methods).
 2. By calling the format-specific constructors, for example [`torch.sparse_coo_tensor`](https://pytorch.org/docs/stable/generated/torch.sparse_coo_tensor.html), to create a format from its constituent arrays.

-The main pain points for `torch.sparse` is the differing API from most other libraries, and lack of DOK support to construct hyper-sparse tensors intuitively.
+The main pain points for `torch.sparse` is the lack of Array API support, differing API from most other libraries (such as lack of a `asformat` method, and format-specific methods), and lack of DOK support to construct hyper-sparse tensors intuitively.
+On the flip side, `torch.sparse` is the only library to allow for N-dimensional GPU sparse arrays.

 ### Honorable Mentions